A Peek into our History

 A devastating 7.5 magnitude earthquake hit Haiti on 12 January 2010, killing 217,000 people and leaving 2.1 million homeless.
-In its aftermath, Haven quickly began providing emergency relief focusing on sanitation and shelter in camps.
+In its aftermath, we quickly began providing emergency relief, focusing on sanitation and shelter in camps.

 Began working with the community of Gonaïves

-In 2010, Haven began a hugely successful community development programme in Gonaïves.
+In 2010, we began a hugely successful community development programme in Gonaïves.
 Read more about this programme here.

 Opened Haven US office

-Expanding its operations and widening its base, Haven opened a United States (US) office in New York 2011.
-Haven US actively fundraises and recruits volunteers in America for programmes in Haiti.
-Read more about Haven US here.
+Expanding our operations, we opened a United States (US) office in New York 2011.
+Haven US actively fundraises and recruits volunteers in America for our programmes in Haiti.
+Read more about Haven US .

 Hosted first Haiti Week in Dublin

-Launched by President Bill Clinton and attended by Haitian President Michael Martelly in 2012, Haiti Week has become an annual fundraising event for Haven in Ireland, raising well over €1 million for Haven’s work in Haiti.
+Launched by President Bill Clinton and attended by Haitian President Michael Martelly in 2012, Haiti Week has become an annual fundraising initiative in Ireland, raising well over €1 million for our work in Haiti.
 Read more about Haiti Week here.

 Ran first Volunteer Programme

-Moving on from the enormously successful Build It Weeks, Haven held its first newly reformed Volunteer Programme in 2012, bringing over 30 volunteers to work on sustainable development projects in Haiti, this time focusing on the island of Île à Vache.
-Sign up to volunteer with Haven here.
+Moving on from the enormously successful Build It Weeks, we held our first Volunteer Programme in 2012, bringing over 30 volunteers to work on sustainable development projects in Haiti.
+You can sign up to volunteer with Haven here.

 Began Île à Vache Upgrading Programme

-One of Haven’s most ambitious projects began in 2014, with a promise to upgrade and repair over 2,000 homes on the island of Île à Vache by the end of December 2015.
-Happily, this goal was reached: find out more here.
+One of our most ambitious projects began in 2014, with a promise to upgrade and repair over 2,000 homes on the island of Île à Vache by the end of December 2015.
+Happily, we reached our goal!
+Find out more here.

-Haven assumed the management and administration of Soul of Haiti – another Irish non-profit working to empower the people of Haiti – on 1 January 2016, strengthening impact on the ground.
-Read more about the work of Soul of Haiti and Haven here.
+We assumed the management and administration of Soul of Haiti – another Irish non-profit working to empower the people of Haiti – on 1 January 2016, strengthening our impact on the ground together.
+Read more about this here.